gtgnan/wifiTwt/doc/manual/source/develop.rst

 Developer Tools
 ===============

-This chapter describes the development ecosystem generaly used to create new modules.
+This chapter describes the development ecosystem generally used to create new modules.

 .. toctree::
    :maxdepth: 2

    working-with-git
-   logging
+   working-with-cmake
+   logging-asserts
    tests
    new-models
    new-modules
    documentation
+   profiling
+   working-with-gitlab-ci-local